rdpeng/artofdatascience/manuscript/inference.md

 At this point an easy question to ask is "What proportion of the penguins *in my dataset* are wearing turquoise hats?".
 From the picture above, it's clear that 1/3 of the penguins are wearing turquoise hats.
 We have *no uncertainty* about that proportion because the data are sitting right in front of us.

-The hard question to ask is "Based on the data I have, what proportion of the penguins in the *original population* are wearing turqoise hats?"
+The hard question to ask is "Based on the data I have, what proportion of the penguins in the *original population* are wearing turquoise hats?"
 At this point, we just have our sample of three penguins and do not observe the full population.
 What can we do?
 We need to make an *inference* about the population using the data we have on hand.

 The three things that we need to do to make an inference are: